 4. Get palming

 Place the palms of your hands slightly cupped over the eyes, without applying pressure.
 Let your fingertips overlap, resting on the forehead and try to not let any light through and breathe deeply for a minute.
-This exercise is known as ‘palming’ in the yoga world and it’s not just good for the eyes, but the mind too - so feel free to do it for an extended period.
+This exercise is known as ‘palming’ in the yoga world and it’s not just good for the eyes, but the mind too - so feel free to do it for an extended period or as a way to wind down before bedtime.

 5. Peripheral vision workout